Sony WH-1000XM5 Review: Still WORTH IT in 2026?

 Sony WH 1000XM5 headphones flat on desk

-Sony WH 1000XM5 Headphones
+Sony WH-1000XM5 Headphones

 PROS

-• Fun, excellent sound quality (after EQ)
+• Fun, decent sound quality (after EQ)

 • All-day comfort and lightweight